o2r-project/erc-spec/CONTRIBUTING.md

 ## Pull requests

-In your first pull request, please state that you are contributing under the project license.
+In your first pull request, please state you are contributing under the project license.